 Children’s programming is also an essential element of the Media Theatre’s artistic and educational efforts.
 The combination of a strong Children’s Series of 5-6 productions annually, and a well-respected School of Theatre allow for a strong outreach program to a vast array of young people in our community.
 Now in its 8th year as a not-for-profit entity, The Media Theatre music theatre company is thriving and is proud to serve as the cultural and economic anchor for Delaware County.

-*20 READERS POLL AWARDS AS ‘BEST LIVE THEATRE’ IN DELAWARE COUNTY!
-2001-2016.(from Delaware County Daily Times, News of Delaware County, Main Line Times, and Main Line Life newspapers)
+*25 READERS POLL AWARDS AS ‘BEST LIVE THEATRE’ IN DELAWARE COUNTY!
+2001-2016.(from Philadelphia Inquirer, Delaware County Daily Times, Delco News Network, Main Line Times, and Main Line newspapers)

 *8 BARRYMORE AWARD NOMINATIONS FOR EXCELLENCE IN THEATRE and